pinobatch/hello-world/Xubuntu_setup.md

 ----------------

-Add a second panel, semi-inspired by a cross between Unity's panel and my [LCARS mockup]:
+Add a second panel, semi-inspired by a cross between Unity's panel and my [LCARS mockup].
+It has big launcher buttons and a window list that appear just below the web browser's back button.

-1. Deskbar orientation, always autohide, 128px wide, 75% length;
+1. Deskbar orientation, always autohide, 64px wide, 3 rows,
-   appearance: 75% background alpha.
+   75% length; appearance: 75% background alpha.
 2. Drag it to the bottom left corner and lock it.
-3. Add a Quicklauncher to the new panel.
+3. Add six Launcher instances to the new panel.
+(As of Ubuntu 20.04, [Quicklauncher has been replaced] with multiple rows of the standard Launcher.)

-4. Move the window buttons to the new panel below the Quicklauncher, and turn off Show flat buttons.
+4. Move the window buttons to the new panel below the launchers, and turn off Show flat buttons.

-Quicklauncher is 2 columns:

-1. `firefox` and `mousepad`
-2. `xfce4-terminal` and `gnome-calculator`
-3. `gimp` and ???
+In each Launcher, add one application.

+1. Firefox, Mousepad, GNU Image Manipulation Program
+2. Terminal Emulator, Calculator, ???

 With the window buttons out of the way, we have room for other things on the top panel: